Banno/banno-powerons/link-user-to-episys-name-record/link-user-to-episys-name-record-json-contract.md

 - LINKTRACKING Logic Scenario #3.c.4 applied

 ## Note:
-*The "loggingErrorMessage" and related detail are used by the UX and are only output for purposes of more easily determining which logic scenario was used by the program for a given request to assist with troubleshooting individual case scenarios*
+*The "loggingErrorMessage" and related detail are not used by the UX and are only output for purposes of more easily determining which logic scenario was used by the program for a given request to assist with troubleshooting individual case scenarios.